topimg

 Location: 700 Lincolnway West, Mishawaka

-John Wagner began operating a brewery in Mishawaka around 1853 and Adolph Kaamm and Clemens Dick purchased it from him in 1870.
+John Wagner began operating a brewery in Mishawaka around 1853, and Adolph Kamm and Clemens Dick purchased it from him in 1870.
 Both men had their family homes built on the brewery property.
-The brewery workers lived in the brewery itself and Mrs. Kamm prepared their meals.
+The brewery workers lived in the brewery itself, and Mrs. Kamm prepared their meals.
 In 1880 Dick sold his interest to Kamm and Kamm’s brother-in-law, Nicholas Schellinger.
-Both of these men were originally from Wirtenburg, Germany.
-The K&S Brewing Company was incorporated in 1887.
+Both men were originally from Stuttgart, Stadtkreis Stuttgart, Baden-Württemberg, Germany.
+K&S Brewing Company incorporated in 1887.

-The brewery buildings at 100 Center have been readapted to commercial uses.
-Original interiors and equipment can be seen inside the many shops and restaurants on the property.
+They readapted the brewery buildings at 100 Center for commercial uses.
+Visitors can see the original interiors and equipment inside the various shops and restaurants on the property.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.